Overcoming Oversmoothness in Graph Convolutional Networks via Hybrid Scattering Networks: Geometric Deep Learning Background

 The geometric scattering transform is a multi-layered architecture that iteratively applies wavelet convolutions and nonlinear activation functions in an alternating cascade as illustrated in Fig.~\ref{fig:GeoSct_illustration}.
 It is parameterized by paths $p \coloneqq (k_1, \dots, k_m)$.
 Formally, we define

-where $\sigma$ is a nonlinear activation function.\footnote{In a slight deviation from previous work, here $\boldsymbol{U}_p$ does not include the outermost nonlinearity in the cascade.} We note that the nonlinearity $\sigma$ might vary in each step of the cascade.
+where $\sigma$ is a nonlinear activation function.\footnote{In a slight deviation from previous work, here $\boldsymbol{U}_p$ does not include the outermost nonlinearity in the cascade.} We note that in other work focusing on graph-classification, the scattering features are frequently aggregated into $q^{\text{th}}$-order moments, We also note that the nonlinearity $\sigma$ might vary in each step of the cascade.
 However, we will suppress this possible dependence to avoid cumbersome notation.
 We also note that in our theoretical results, if we assume, for example, that $\sigma$ is strictly increasing, this assumption is intended to apply to all nonlinearities used in the cascade.
 In our experiments, we use the absolute value, i.e., $\sigma(\bx[v_i])=\lvert\bx[v_i]\rvert$.